sulynnteo/System-Security-Rainbowtable/readme.md

-# Implementing a rainbow table to a list of passwords with reduction function
+# System Security: Assignment 1
-To Run the program, ensure password txt is inside the folder, have python3.11 environment python3 rainbow.py Passwords.txt
+Implementing a rainbow table to a list of passwords with reduction function To Run the program, ensure password txt is inside the folder, have python3.11 environment python3 rainbow.py Passwords.txt